krisf01/Coding-Challenge/README.md

 ShortyResty is a Golang REST API service that shortens URLs and allows the user to be redirected to the shortened URL.

 ## Purpose
-The reason why URLs should be optimized is to rank better in search results and to be more convenient for users to type out.
-Also, the benefit of URL redirects is for the user to avoid 404 error pages and ensure the best experience when visiting a webpage.
+There are many advantages to shortened URLs as they are beneficial for businesses and are even great for aesthetic purposes.
+Who doesn't like a short and easy-to-type URL?
+Shortened URLs also rank better in search results and are more convenient for the user to type out.
+Along with a URL shortener, there is also a benefit to URL redirects.
+URL redirects are in place to allow the user to avoid 404 error pages and ensure the best experience when visiting a webpage.

 ## Specifications
 * Create a web server on port 8080 using standard library "net/http" <br>